TheoD02/castor-docker-runner/README.md

     ->run(); // Run the command "docker-compose exec -T my-container-compose-name php bin/console cache:clear --env=prod"
 ```

-Ok, now it's more interesting.
-You can run commands within a Docker container with this trait.

-But the big advantage is if you run castor script from Host, it will run the command in docker container by
-using `docker exec`.
+The `DockerRunnerTrait` provides a significant advantage when running scripts in different environments.
+It allows you to execute commands within a Docker container, and it intelligently determines whether the script is being run from the host or from within a Docker container.
-If you run castor script from Docker container, it will run the command directly in the container without `docker exec`.

-In the current case if you run the script from Host, it will run the command:
+When the script is run from the host, the command is executed in the Docker container using `docker exec`.
+For example, if you run the script from the host, it will execute the following command:

 ```bash
 docker exec -it --workdir /app --user www-data my-container-name php bin/console cache:clear --env=prod
 ```

-And if you run the script from Docker container, it will run the command:
+However, if the script is run from within a Docker container, the command is executed directly in the container without the need for `docker exec`.
+In this case, the following command will be executed:

 ```bash
 php bin/console cache:clear --env=prod
 ```

-By default if you don't use this library you will have to do something like this:
+This feature simplifies the command execution process and makes your code cleaner and more maintainable.
+Without this library, you would have to manually check if the script is running inside a Docker container and then construct the command accordingly, as shown in the following example:

 ```php
 $runningInDocker = file_exists('/.dockerenv');